juana2003/CSC120_Work1_Image-Classification/README.md

 6. What could be done to improve the model’s accuracy?

-Amnswer:  Model accuracy can be improved by using a more complex architecture such as CNNs, tuning hyperparameters, adding regularization, and training the model for more epochs with well-preprocessed data.
+Answer:  Model accuracy can be improved by using a more complex architecture such as CNNs, tuning hyperparameters, adding regularization, and training the model for more epochs with well-preprocessed data.